evsaburov/tracker-assistant-nest/README.md

 - This project uses nestjs 'framework', 'telegraf', 'telegraf-postgres-session' as session middleware.

-- You need to fill in the file.
+- You need to fill in the file .env .

 ```
 BOT_TOKEN = <BOT_TOKEN>